Pro-Rata Salary Calculator

 What does pro-rata salary mean?

 Pro-rata salary means your pay is proportional to the hours you work compared to a full-time equivalent.
 If a full-time role pays £40,000 for 37.5 hours per week and you work 30 hours, your pro-rata salary would be £32,000 (30/37.5 × £40,000).
+See what a £40k salary looks like after tax to understand the full picture.

 How is pro-rata salary calculated?